Affiliate links on Android Authority may earn us a commission. Learn more.

 To check the recycle bin, you need to return to the top level on the Pictures or Albums tab and tap the menu in the top right.
 This will open up a menu that includes a Recycle Bin option.
 Select it, and you’ll be taken to a folder with all of your deleted photos.

-Other apps also have this option, such as the popular file manager Astro File Manager.
+Other apps also have this option, especially popular file manager apps.
 Whichever app you used to delete the file, check thoroughly to see if it has a recycle bin.

 Check cloud backup